Getting Work Experience in Information Technology

 Internships and Volunteering

-Second, working as an intern and volunteer will give one hands-on real-world experience.
-It moves you beyond the “book smarts” you gain from schooling to actually building an applied skill set.
+Second, interning and volunteering gives you hands-on, real-world experience.
+It moves you beyond “book smarts” to an applied skill set that employers can recognize.